-AUSA makes funds available to student groups yearly.
-These funds are intended to help societies create the best experience possible for students as well and support core functions.
-These are granted on a case by case basis and need is based on the criteria for each grant.
-As AUSA is a registered charity and is made up of elected students, it must always try to ensure that it’s funding is being used as effectively as possible.
+AUSA makes funds available to student activities yearly.
+These funds are intended to help societies create the best experience possible for students as well and support core development.
+These are granted on a case by case basis and need is established by following the criteria for each grant.
+As AUSA is a registered charity, and is made up of elected students, it must always try to ensure that its funding is being used as effectively and transparently as possible.

-Below is a list of available grants to AUSA Societies, a summary of each one and the deadlines around them.
-If you have any questions at all, please get in touch with Societies@abdn.ac.uk.
+Below is a list of available grants to AUSA Societies, a summary of each one and the deadlines.
+If you have any questions at all, please get in touch with firstname.lastname@example.org.

 The Societies Union Grant:

-This is a grant that is made available annually to AUSA affiliated societies and is for the core function of societies.
-If all the funds are not awarded in the first instance, societies that were not successful will have the opportunity to apply again.
+This is a grant that is made available to AUSA affiliated societies and is for the core and development needs of societies.
+If the total funds are not awarded in the first instance, societies will have the opportunity to apply again.
+Societies who were not awarded the first time may be prioritised over those reapplying.
 Maximum amounts and total given varies every year based on the amount of Societies Union memberships.
 More information and guidelines are available on the form.
 The panel for decision making for this is members of the societies union, Sabbatical officers and AUSA Staff.

 Student Experience Fund: